Flint, Michigan: Early and mid-20th century: the auto industry takes shape

 For the last century, Flint's history has been dominated by both the auto industry and car culture.
-During the Sit-Down Strike of 1936–1937, the fledgling United Automobile Workers triumphed over General Motors, inaugurating the era of labor unions.
-The successful mediation of the strike by Governor Frank Murphy, culminating in a one-page agreement recognizing the Union, began an era of successful organizing by the UAW.
+The Sit-Down Strike of 1936–1937 saw the fledgling United Automobile Workers triumph over General Motors and establish itself as a major union, leading to widespread unionization in US industry.
+The successful mediation of the strike by Governor Frank Murphy, culminating in a one-page agreement recognizing the Union and rehiring workers fired due to strike participation began an era of successful organizing by the UAW.
 The city was a major contributor of tanks and other war machines during World War II due to its extensive manufacturing facilities.
 For decades, Flint remained politically significant as a major population center as well as for its importance to the automotive industry.

 A freighter named after the city, the SS City of Flint, was the first US ship to be captured during the Second World War, in October 1939.
 The vessel was later sunk in 1943.
-On June 8, 1953, the Flint-Beecher tornado, a large F5 tornado, struck the city, killing 116 people.
+On June 8, 1953, the Flint-Beecher tornado, a large F5 tornado, struck the city, killing 116 people, making it the most deadly tornado in Michigan history.

 The city's population peaked in 1960 at almost 200,000, at which time it was the second largest city in the state.
 The decades of the 1950s and 1960s are seen as the height of Flint's prosperity and influence.
 They culminated with the establishment of many local institutions, most notably the Flint Cultural Center.
 This landmark remains one of the city's chief commercial and artistic draws to this day.
 The city's Bishop International Airport was the busiest in Michigan for United Airlines apart from Detroit Metropolitan Airport, with flights to many destinations in the Mid-West and the Mid-Atlantic.